School of Medicine

 Postdoctoral Scholar, Epidemiology

 BioTracy Lam-Hine (he/him), DrPH, MBA, is a postdoctoral research fellow mentored by Dr. David Rehkopf in the Stanford Medicine Department of Epidemiology and Population Health and the Stanford Center for Population Health Sciences.
-His research focuses on improving the measurement of structural racism in epidemiologic studies, the health of Multiracial people in the United States, and the application of methods in social epidemiology to racial health inequities.
+His research focuses on improving the measurement of structural racism in epidemiologic studies, the cardiopulmonary and mental health of Multiracial people in the United States, and the application of methods in social epidemiology to racial health inequities.
 Dr. Lam-Hine also collaborates with state and local health jurisdictions in California and Hawaii in applied epidemiology and surveillance projects on topics including structural racism, adolescent health, and COVID-19.

 Linda (Yu-Ling) Lan